Five-page document includes customer survey and accompanying letter.

-About 100 days after Close, it’s a good idea to take the temperature of the two companies’ customers.
+About 100 days after close, it’s a good idea to survey the two companies’ customers.
 Chances are they may have experienced some turbulence caused by the transition.
-They’ll probably appreciate a little special attention at this point, so it certainly can’t hurt to touch base and find out if they’re experiencing any problems that you might not otherwise be aware of.
+They’ll probably appreciate the extra attention.

 - Communicates to customers that the company is concerned about any impact the deal may have had on them